LarsGKodehode/LarsGKodehode/README.md

 Hi im @LarsGKodehode,
 a 32 year old man from western Norway.
+Currently participating in a developer course, Kodehode by [Jobloop](https://jobloop.no/).

 Interests:
 - Automation